Updated April 12, 2019 with new data

 There are four primary possible outcomes for a Chapter 12 case:

 - Converted to Chapter 7 or dismissed before plan filed.
 If the Debtor fails to file a Plan, there are two possible dispositions of the case: (a) conversion of the case to one under Chapter 7, or (b) dismissal of the case.
 Because of the Bankruptcy Code’s longstanding hostility to involuntary liquidations of farmers, the Court can convert a Chapter 12 case only if the Debtor consents or the Debtor commits fraud in connection with the case.
-A total of 20 cases were either converted to Chapter 7 or dismissed before a Plan was filed.
+22 cases were either voluntarily converted to Chapter 7 or dismissed before a Plan was filed.

 - Plan confirmed but no Chapter 12 discharge.
 This occurs when a Plan is confirmed, but no discharge is entered.
 Unlike Chapter 11, where the discharge can be obtained on the Effective Date of the Plan, in Chapter 12 the discharge is normally not entered until all Plan payments have been made.
 Many Chapter 12 debtors are able to confirm a Plan but thereafter default in making the Plan payments.
 These cases are typically either dismissed at some point after the default or the Debtor voluntarily converts the case to Chapter 7.
-After subtracting, the ten cases that are still pending, a total of 32 cases fall into this category.
+38 cases fall into this category, but 12 of them are still pending and a discharge may be granted at some point in the future.

 - Plan confirmed and discharge entered.
 This is the most desired outcome for a Chapter 12 debtor.
 Not only does this Chapter 12 debtor obtain a confirmed Plan, the debtor also completes payments under the confirmed Plan and receives a discharge.
-(It appears that no hardship discharges were approved in Missouri during the relevant period.)
 All data in this article excludes cases that resulted in a hardship discharge under Section 1228(b), which are very rare.
-A total of 55 cases fall into this category
+A total of 61 cases fall into this category.

 There are several interesting conclusions that can be drawn from the data in Table 1.
 First, nearly one-half of Missouri debtors achieved the ultimate objective in a Chapter 12 case, i.e. confirmation of a Plan, followed by completion of Plan payments and receipt of a Chapter 12 discharge.
 The remaining Chapter 12 cases end in either conversion to a Chapter 7 liquidation or dismissal.